TimSusa/midi-bricks/packages/midi-sliders/README.md

 # midi-sliders
-Simple sliders, which send MIDI Messages to the MIDI-Device you wish.
-The main feature is, that you are able to select a MIDI driver for each different slider.
-Furthermore, you can sort your sliders in the list via drag and drop.
+Simple sliders or buttons, which send MIDI Messages to the MIDI-Device you wish.
+The main feature is, that you are able to select a MIDI driver for each different unit.
+Furthermore, you can drag and drop, resize your elements as free as you like.
+Just build your own MIDI control layout.

 Demo: https://midi-sliders.herokuapp.com/